Malwine/learn-to-code/README.md

 # Learn to code

-:warning: The tutorial is currently work in progress.
+:warning: The tutorial is still work in progress.

 ## For Learners